-There are a variety of enrichment activities that include daily chapel and special worship services, debate, National Honor Society, and Academic Quest.
+There are a variety of enrichment activities that include daily chapel and special worship services, debate, National Junior Honor Society, and Academic Quest.

 MLS graduates are accepted into area high schools that include St. Agnes Academy, Houston Christian High School, St. Thomas Episcopal School, Lutheran High North, Incarnate Word Academy, The Village School, The Awty International School, Westbury Christian School. and St. John XXIII College Preparatory.

 Religion - The Bible, Catechetical Studies, Memorial Lutheran Church and School Catechesis booklet; Religion classes taught by Memorial Lutheran Church and School pastors

 Math - Saxon Math; Pre-Algebra and Algebra are offered

 Language Arts - Shurley English, Vocabulary From Classical Roots (vocabulary and spelling), novel reading, poetry and essay writing, and oral and written book reports

 Trivium - (8th grade Language) - A course which begins with an introduction to the idea of “meaning,” in order for the student to see how grammar, logic, and rhetoric relate to each other through this very idea.
 It is a class that goes from theory to practice, as students spend time reading Aristotle’s On Rhetoric in order to learn and practice the fundamentals of public speaking.